biicode/docs/biicode/features/commands/info_commands.rst

 * ``--graph``: This last option provides a **visual representation** of your blocks and their dependencies.
 The client generates an interactive graph that is open in your web browser.
 Despite most of the code is saved on your local filesystem, you'll need an internet connection for loading some aditional libraries.

 	Bellow you can see an example of these representations generated for a sample *'hello world'* block.
-In this case there are no external dependencies, and only those blocks contained in the ``blocks`` folder of your hive (the ``user/hello_world`` bock) are represented, and grouped under the 'SRC' element.
+In this case there are no external dependencies, and only those blocks contained in the ``blocks`` folder of your project (the ``user/hello_world`` bock) are represented, and grouped under the 'SRC' element.
 There is also one system dependency.
 You can click on the different nodes to expand and show their content.
 You can also drag every node, or pan and zoom the whole graphic.

 	.. raw:: html